FMMT666/launchpad.py/README.md

     - added "fireworks demo" note (device not recognized)
     - reworked string scrolling for MK1 and MK2 Launchpads:
       - no spaces between characters
-      - no artefacts left on screen
+      - no artifacts left on screen (right to left scrolling)
+      - scrolling from left to right still has some issues ("quick hack drawback" :)
+    - implemented same scrolling behaviour for the Pro Launchpad

 ### CHANGES 2016/11/XX: